Trump administration gives schools a deadline to end DEI programs or risk losing federal money

 “Colleges and universities are going to find themselves between a rock and a hard place,” Pérez said.
 “They know that what they’re doing is not illegal, but they are worried that if they do not comply, not having federal funding will decimate them.”

-In the Supreme Court decision, Chief Justice John Roberts said nothing in the ruling prevents colleges “from considering an applicant’s discussion of how race affected his or her life,” though he warned that colleges couldn't simply use essays as an indirect workaround to consider applicants' race.

-In a campus letter at the University of Michigan, President Santa J. Ono said leaders are working to understand the implications.

-Some colleges said they expect little change from the memo.
+Some universities they expect little change.
 At Oregon State University, a legal review concluded that its programs “are fully compliant with all state and federal laws,” according to a campus message from Rob Odom, vice president of university relations and marketing.

-The department memo appears to take aim at scholarships reserved for students from certain racial backgrounds.
-There’s been legal debate about whether the Supreme Court decision extends to financial aid, with some schools and institutions deciding to scrap racial requirements for certain scholarships.
+The department memo appears to take aim at scholarships for students from certain racial backgrounds.
+There’s been legal debate about whether the Supreme Court decision extends to financial aid, with some schools and institutions deciding to scrap racial requirements for some scholarships.

 The National Association of Student Financial Aid Administrators said there’s no consensus on the question, and the group is trying to understand how the memo could affect student aid.

-“What we do know, however, is that 14 days is insufficient time for schools to assess and implement any necessary changes to be in compliance,” the group said in a statement.
-“The last thing students need when making plans about how to pay for college is uncertainty over when or whether they will receive financial aid they’ve been relying on.”
+“The last thing students need when making plans about how to pay for college is uncertainty over when or whether they will receive financial aid they’ve been relying on,” the group said in a statement.

 The Associated Press' education coverage receives financial support from multiple private foundations.
 AP is solely responsible for all content.
 Find AP's standards for working with philanthropies, a list of supporters and funded coverage areas at AP.org.